ZoneMinder/zoneminder/README.txt

   alarm.
 This  can  be  useful in tuning the  various  motion detection parameters and seeing why events occurred.

-o     Tabulated events - The main events view is now tabulated to look a bit nicer.

-o     New  video  palette support - As well  as  the  existing greyscale and 24 bit RGB palettes, you can now choose YUV420P and RGB565.
+o    Tabulated events - The main events view is now tabulated to look a bit nicer. o    New video palette support - As well as the existing greyscale and 24 bit RGB palettes, you can now choose YUV420P and RGB565.
 Rewrote the palette/colours area a bit to enable support for other palettes in the future if requested.
-Bear in mind  though  that  YUV  palettes  are  converted  into  RGB internally so if you have the choice RGB24 may be faster  as it's the 'native' format used within.

-o     Added  preclusive  zones - Added a new  zone  type,  the preclusive  zone.
+Bear in mind though that YUV palettes are converted into RGB internally so if you have the choice RGB24 may be faster as it's the 'native' format used within. o    Added preclusive zones - Added a new zone type, the preclusive zone.
 For full details see the relevant section above but in brief this is a zone type that if alarmed will actually prevent an alarm.
-This completes the pantheon of zone types I think.

-o      Fixed   Mozilla   JavaScript   -   Various   JavaScript functionality did not function on Mozilla, Netscape and other browsers.
-This is now (hopefully) fixed.

-o     Allow  image and mpegs to be attached to emails -  Added new tokens (%EI1%, %EIM% and %EV%) to the filter emails.
+This completes the pantheon of zone types I think. o    Fixed Mozilla JavaScript - Various JavaScript functionality did not function on Mozilla, Netscape and other browsers.
+This is now (hopefully) fixed. o    Allow image and mpegs to be attached to emails - Added new tokens (%EI1%, %EIM% and %EV%) to the filter emails.
 This allows the first alarm image, most highly scored alarm image and an alarm MPEG to be attached to alarm notification emails.
-  Use %EV% especially with care!

-o     Fixed  possible motion detection bug -  I  found  a  few double  declared local variables left over from the rewrite.
+Use %EV% especially with care! o    Fixed possible motion detection bug - I found a few double declared local variables left over from the rewrite.
 This may have affected the motion detection algorithm.
-Fixed now anyway.

-o     Modified  scoring - Alarm scoring has been  modified  to give more granularity for smaller events.
-This will have the effect of raising the scores for small events while large ones will still be about the same.

-o     Fixed  /cgi-bin  path  problem -  Previously  you  could specify the real path to you cgi-bin directory if you have one but not the web path.
-You can now do both.

-o     Improved video handling in browser - The MPEG/video area of  the web GUI had been a bit neglected and looked somewhat ugly.
-This has now been improved to a degree and looks a bit nicer.

-o     Added ffmpeg support - Historically ZoneMinder has  only supported the Berkeley mpeg encoder which was slow and rather limited.
+Fixed now anyway. o    Modified scoring - Alarm scoring has been modified to give more granularity for smaller events.
+This will have the effect of raising the scores for small events while large ones will still be about the same. o    Fixed /cgi-bin path problem - Previously you could specify the real path to you cgi-bin directory if you have one but not the web path.
+You can now do both. o    Improved video handling in browser - The MPEG/video area of the web GUI had been a bit neglected and looked somewhat ugly.
+This has now been improved to a degree and looks a bit nicer. o    Added ffmpeg support - Historically ZoneMinder has only supported the Berkeley mpeg encoder which was slow and rather limited.
 ZoneMinder now supports the ffmpeg encoder as well which is much much faster and makes generation of MPEG videos at realistic frame rates more of a reality.
-As ffmpeg has so many  options  and everyone will probably want  a  different emphasis you can now also specify additional ffmpeg  options via zmconfig.pl.

-o     Colourise  greyscale image files  -  In  past  versions, captured greyscale images were stored as JPEG files  with  a corresponding greyscale colourspace.
+As ffmpeg has so many options and everyone will probably want a different emphasis you can now also specify additional ffmpeg options via zmconfig.pl. o    Colourise greyscale image files - In past versions, captured greyscale images were stored as JPEG files with a corresponding greyscale colourspace.
 This saved a small amount of space but meant that mpeg_encode had to do a conversion to encode them, and ffmpeg just fell in a heap.
 Now you can optionally opt to have greyscale images saved as full 24 bit colourspace images (they still look the same) at the price of a small penalty in CPU and disk but allowing you to easily and quickly create MPEG files.
-This option is one by default but can be switched off if you do not require any MPEG encoding.

-o    Fast RGB diffs - Previously ZoneMinder used quite a loose method  for  calculating the differences between two  colour images.
+This option is one by default but can be switched off if you do not require any MPEG encoding. o    Fast RGB diffs - Previously ZoneMinder used quite a loose method for calculating the differences between two colour images.
 This was basically averaging the differences between each of the RGB components to get an overall difference.
 This is still the default but by setting ZM_FAST_RGB_DIFFS to 'no' you can now make it calculate the Y (or brightness value) of the pixels and use the difference between those instead.
 This will be more accurate and responsive to changes but is may be slower especially on old machines.
 There is a slight double whammy here if you have a YUV palette for capture and set this option off as the image will be converted to RGB and then partially converted back to get the Y value.
-This is currently very inefficient and needs to be optimised.

-o     Fixed  STRICT_VIDEO_CONFIG -  Previously  this  actually behaved the opposite of what it was supposed to, ie. if  you wanted  it  strict it wasn't and vice versa.
-Thanks  to  Dan Merillat for pointing this one out.

-o     Web  colour  change - I thought the old red,  green  and amber  text colours were just a bit too gaudy so I've  toned them down a bit.
+This is currently very inefficient and needs to be optimised. o    Fixed STRICT_VIDEO_CONFIG - Previously this actually behaved the opposite of what it was supposed to, ie. if you wanted it strict it wasn't and vice versa.
+Thanks to Dan Merillat for pointing this one out. o    Web colour change - I thought the old red, green and amber text colours were just a bit too gaudy so I've toned them down a bit.
 Hope you like them!

-13.28.
+12.29.
 Release 0.9.10
 Many bug-fixes and major feature enhancements.

-o     Configure  'round'  bug  -  Fixed  a  problem  with  the configure script that didn't  detect if the 'round' function was already declared before try to do it itself.
+o     Configure  `round'  bug  -  Fixed  a  problem  with  the configure script that didn't  detect if the 'round' function was already declared before try to do it itself.

 o    Low event id bug - Fixed bug where events with an id of < 1000 were being cleaned up by zmaudit.pl by mistake. o    Source file restructuring - The source files have been broken up and renamed extensively to support the first stage of the code being straightened out.
 Likewise the class structure has been rationalised somewhat.
-The php file names have also changed in some cases so it might be best to delete all  your  php  and css files from the zone  minder  install directory first as the old ones won't be overwritten and will be left behind.

-o     Streamed cycle view -  The monitor cycle view  (the  one where  each monitor is displayed sequentially) now  supports streams as well as stills.

-o     New  'montage' view - Added a montage view  showing  all your cameras simultaneously either streaming or stills.
-The width of this window (in terms of number of monitors)  is  a configuration option.

-o     Network camera support - A major change in this  version is  support for remote or network cameras.
+The php file names have also changed in some cases so it might be best to delete all your php and css files from the zone minder install directory first as the old ones won't be overwritten and will be left behind. o    Streamed cycle view -  The monitor cycle view (the one where each monitor is displayed sequentially) now supports streams as well as stills. o    New `montage' view - Added a montage view showing all your cameras simultaneously either streaming or stills.
+The width of this window (in terms of number of monitors) is a configuration option. o    Network camera support - A major change in this version is support for remote or network cameras.
 This is currently implemented as series of http grabs of stills rather than being able to break up motion jpeg streams.
-However  frame rates  of from 2-10 should be achievable depending  on  your network proximity to the cameras.

-o     Option BGR->RGB swap - Added the option to switch on  or off the inversion of RGB to BGR for local cameras.
-It is on by default to maintain compatibility with previous releases.

-o     zmu suspend alarm option - Added new -n option to zmu to effectively suspend alarm detection for a monitor.
-This  is intended for short term use and to support PTZ cameras where alarm  detection is desired to be suspended while the camera changes orientation or zoom level.

-o     FPS  limiting - Added a new option to monitors to add  a maximum capture rate.
+However frame rates of from 2-10 should be achievable depending on your network proximity to the cameras. o    Option BGR->RGB swap - Added the option to switch on or off the inversion of RGB to BGR for local cameras.
+It is on by default to maintain compatibility with previous releases. o    zmu suspend alarm option - Added new -n option to zmu to effectively suspend alarm detection for a monitor.
+This is intended for short term use and to support PTZ cameras where alarm detection is desired to be suspended while the camera changes orientation or zoom level. o    FPS limiting - Added a new option to monitors to add a maximum capture rate.
 This allows you to limit the amount of hits a network camera gets or to reduce the system load with many cameras.
 It also works with multi-port cards and limiting the capture rate on one camera allows the spare FPS to be allocated to other devices.
 For instance with two cameras and no throttle, I get about 4FPS each.
 Throttling one to 2FPS allows the other to operate at 6FPS so you can allocate your capture resources accordingly.
-This limiting can be disabled while alarms are occurring as a global option in zmconfig.pl.

-o     Alarm  reference  update - Added  option  to  not  blend alarmed  images into the reference image.
-See  the  help  in zmconfig.pl for caveats.

-o    Disappearing monitors - Fixed the disappearing monitor problem in the console view where monitors with no events were randomly not being shown. o    Clean and tidy - Cleaned up a load of compiler warnings and miscellanea to ensure a cleaner happier build. o     Streamed  image headers - Made all headers  in  streamed images  have full CRLF termination which will hopefully  now prevent  the  problems with broken streams that had  existed mostly with Mozilla (and hopefully won't break anything else).

-o     Expire streams - Added expiry headers to streamed images so they will always display fully.

-o     Event  navigation  - Added next, prev,  delete  &  next, delete  & prev navigation to events to allow you to  quickly review events in sequence as had been requested by a number of people.

-o    USR blocking - The debug USR signals were not being blocked properly leading to nasty effects in zmc mostly. o     zmfilter  execution - Previously zmfilter execution  was not synchronised with the monitor state or the analysis daemon leading to it sometimes being run unnecessarily.
-From now on the  zmfilter process will only run when a monitor is active and so actually potentially generating alarms.

-o     zmdc  short statuses - Removed the logging of the  short status values that zmdc.pl returns to it's clients which had been clogging up the log file.

-o    Bugs and pieces - Fixed various bug(ettes) that I came across that that I don't think had been reported or noticed so I don't think we need to talk about them here do we.
+This limiting can be disabled while alarms are occurring as a global option in zmconfig.pl. o    Alarm reference update - Added option to not blend alarmed images into the reference image.
+See the help in zmconfig.pl for caveats. o    Disappearing monitors - Fixed the disappearing monitor problem in the console view where monitors with no events were randomly not being shown. o    Clean and tidy - Cleaned up a load of compiler warnings and miscellanea to ensure a cleaner happier build. o    Streamed image headers - Made all headers in streamed images have full CRLF termination which will hopefully now prevent the problems with broken streams that had existed mostly with Mozilla (and hopefully won't break anything else). o    Expire streams - Added expiry headers to streamed images so they will always display fully. o    Event navigation - Added next, prev, delete & next, delete & prev navigation to events to allow you to quickly review events in sequence as had been requested by a number of people. o    USR blocking - The debug USR signals were not being blocked properly leading to nasty effects in zmc mostly. o    zmfilter execution - Previously zmfilter execution was not synchronised with the monitor state or the analysis daemon leading to it sometimes being run unnecessarily.
+From now on the zmfilter process will only run when a monitor is active and so actually potentially generating alarms. o    zmdc short statuses - Removed the logging of the short status values that zmdc.pl returns to it's clients which had been clogging up the log file. o    Bugs and pieces - Fixed various bug(ettes) that I came across that that I don't think had been reported or noticed so I don't think we need to talk about them here do we.

-13.29.
+12.30.
 Release 0.9.9
 Mainly bug-fixes and minor feature enhancements.

 o     Added  zmu -q/--query option - There is now a new  query